dustinpfister/hexo_sitesource/source/_drafts/canvas-sin-and-cosine.md

 date: 2017-08-29 10:23:00
 ---

 When working out a canvas project in a vanilla js kind of way, Math.sin, and Math.cos may come into play  a lot.
-Trig methods com into play often when dealing with anything that has to start do do with geometry, I seem to use them often when putting together a game, or an animation.
+Trig methods come into play often when dealing with anything that has to start do do with geometry, I seem to use them often when putting together a game, or an animation.

 In this post I will be outline the development of an animation using Math.cos, and Math.sin.
 You can check out, and play with the project in question with the [jsfiddle](https://jsfiddle.net/dustinpfister/9c4zqq90/3/) I made.